nicoangelo/terraform-provider-personio/docs/data-sources/employees.md

   Employees data source
   Retrieves all employees and their attributes.
 The set of attributes that have a non-null value is defined by the configuration of the API credential in Personio ("Readable employee attributes").
-  For more information on limitations and output conversion, see employeesdatasource.
+  For more information on limitations and output conversion, see personio_employee data source ./employee.
 ---

 # personio_employees (Data Source)